OpenC2-org/openc2-org.github.io/README.md

 To remove unwanted slides, delete the HTML code and content file for the unused slide.

-### How to update the news timeline in "OpenC2 in the news" page?
+### How to update the news timeline in "OpenC2 in the news" page
 The `_news` folder contains the collection of individual news item files, stored one per file in Markdown format.
 The file structure is simple: